-notice that animals, including humans, have offspring which grow into adults describe the changes as humans develop to old age.
+• notice that animals, including humans, have offspring which grow into adults

 (They should also be introduced to the processes of reproduction and growth in animals.
 The focus at this stage should be on questions that help pupils to recognise growth; they should not be expected to understand how reproduction occurs.)